mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 lifeforms he and the visitor encountered in the vast black sea outside his _home world.
 Many were much like himself, others more different than he_ could have imagined.
-It was when they landed on a water world similar to his own that the visitor’s travels came to an end.
+It was when they landed on a water world similar to his own that the visitor's travels came to an end.
 The worn vessel malfunctioned during descent; the visitor tried his best to land the crippled boat, bringing it to a skidding halt on an island on a red-zoned world.
 The only survivor of the crash, Neandor understood he was now the lonely wanderer.